SK124/CloudSegmentation/README.md

 Red, Green, Blue which get scattered more easily.
 Thus, NIR is a very important channel in this dataset and cannot be discarded.
 Thus, I worked with 4 channel images in all of the experiments.
-- Working with 4 channels means no pretrained weights without moidyfingn earlier layers of network, a sacrifice to be sure but a welcome one.
+- Working with 4 channels means no pretrained weights without modifying earlier layers of network, a sacrifice to be sure but a welcome one.
 ### Imbalance in Labels:
 ![image](https://user-images.githubusercontent.com/47039231/136316605-8a156cd0-c8c0-41c6-b7ff-6ca8fdbf9cbe.png)